asa-stat-computing-and-graphics/COST-DataExpo-2018/UnsupervisedLearningUSWeatherForecastPerformance/README.md

 This the introduction the contents of the real data files 1. forecast.zip, 2. location.csv, and 3. histWeather.csv.

 ### real_data_analysis_markdown.Rmd and related output CSV files
+#### The output file in HTML format, real-data-analysis-markdown.html is also attached.
+(But we have not uploaded the workspace Rdata of all the final output, since the file is too large)

-This is the Rmd files including all the content related to real data analysis.
+This is the Rmd files including all the content related to real data analysis, which would take about 10 mins to run under ASUS laptop with 8th Gen Intel Core i5 and 32G RAM.
 It contains the following sections:

 1. Data importing and dataset merging
 2. Data exploration (fig 1,2,3)